Human Rights & Duties

 Human rights in tenancy

 Landlords and others have a duty not to discriminate regarding tenancy.
-This includes a duty to take all reasonable steps to avoid a negative effect based on a personal characteristic.
+This includes a duty to take all reasonable steps to avoid a negative effect based on a ground of discrimination.
 This is called the “duty to accommodate”.

 Learn more: